 Inside the SonicJS Plugin Architecture: A Deep Dive

-Tour the SonicJS plugin internals β registration order, lifecycle hooks, the plugins.settings JSON column, route mounting, and how core, available, and user plugins coexist.
+Tour the SonicJS plugin internals β registration order, lifecycle hooks, configSchema settings, route mounting, and how core, available, and user plugins coexist.

 Inside the SonicJS Plugin Architecture: A Deep Dive

-TL;DR β SonicJS plugins are TypeScript objects implementing a single Plugin interface.
-The PluginManager validates them, resolves dependencies into a load order, registers their routes, middleware, services, models, and hooks, then walks them through five lifecycle methods (install β activate β configure β deactivate β uninstall).
-Settings live in the plugins.settings JSON column and the relational settings table, with hooks fired through a priority-ordered, scoped event bus.
+TL;DR β SonicJS v3 plugins are TypeScript objects created with definePlugin(). registerPlugins() wires them into the app, resolves dependencies into a load order, registers their routes, middleware, services, models, and hooks, then walks them through lifecycle methods (register + onBoot).
+Settings are defined via a Zod configSchema inside definePlugin(), with hooks fired through a priority-ordered, scoped event bus.

 Key Stats:

-- 21 core plugins ship with every SonicJS install (auth, media, analytics, OAuth, OTP, Stripe, and more)
+- ~28 plugins ship with or alongside every SonicJS v3 install (auth, media, analytics, OAuth, OTP, Stripe, Lexical editor, and more)

 If you've used SonicJS plugins from the admin UI, you've seen the friendly side: a toggle, a settings page, and the feature lights up.
 This post is the unfriendly tour β the side most CMS docs gloss over.
 We're opening the hood on how @sonicjs-cms/core actually loads, registers, validates, and fires plugins on every request.

 This is not a tutorial on writing your first plugin (for that, see the user guide on extending SonicJS).
-This is a deep dive into the internals: the Plugin interface, the PluginManager orchestrator, the priority-ordered hook bus, the plugins.settings JSON column, and the deliberate route-mounting order in createSonicJSApp() that makes the whole system tick.
+This is a deep dive into the internals: the definePlugin() factory, the registerPlugins() orchestrator, the priority-ordered hook bus, Zod-based configSchema settings, and the deliberate route-mounting order in createSonicJSApp() that makes the whole system tick.

 If you're evaluating SonicJS for a project where you'll need to extend the CMS in serious ways β custom auth, custom routes, custom admin pages, third-party integrations β this is the architecture you're betting on.